Consumer Electronics - the Festive Fervour

 Deepak Sharma: Currently, around 85% of our products are made in India.
 With the Central Government’s thrust on ‘Atmanirbhar Bharat’ initiative, we look forward to aligning our manufacturing capabilities to support the movement and encouraging to produce high quality products within the country.
 At Bajaj Electricals, we are already geared up to meet the anticipated upsurge through capacity enhancement and superior production efficiency.

 Ravindra M: We already have a factory establishment in India and fulfilling the domestic as well as export sales from the local factory in India.
-Our supply chain is fully equipped to cater to the growing demands of the consumer.
+Our supply chain process is fully equipped to cater to the growing demands of the consumer.

 What are the supply chain innovations we will see in the near future to serve to changing consumer demands?